Yale-Medicaid/Documentation/docs/data_science/coding_conventions.md

+# Coding Conventions

 These are some general guidelines that help maintain consistency across projects.

 ## Naming Conventions